 GitHub has announced support for Jupyter, including Jupyter notebook rendering and the ability for Jupyter users to leverage GitHub collaborative features.

-Pagination is important for many projects dealing with large data sets.
-This tutorial shows you how to paginate data using ng-grid for AngularJS.
+Pagination is an important element for many projects dealing with large data sets as a way to make the volume of information more manageable and navigable.
+This tutorial by Relly Rivlin on the Backand blog shows followers how to paginate their data using ng-grid for AngularJS.

 We've added 7 APIs to the ProgrammableWeb directory today in Extraction, Big Data, and Mapping categories, among others.
 Also added are several Google BigQuery SDKs.